Skip to main content

 Babel Street Insights is an AI-powered data analytics platform that examines massive numbers of social media posts.
 When law enforcement officials spot threatening posts, they can take appropriate action to stop would-be mass shooters — potentially averting catastrophe.

 This capability is not theoretical.
 In early 2023, a Babel Street client spotted an online post in which the writer threatened a mass shooting on a college campus — even naming the students he planned to target.
-Using pivotal information generated by the Babel Street Insights platform, law enforcement officials tracked down the would-be murderer.
+Using pivotal information generated by Babel Street Insights, law enforcement officials tracked down the would-be murderer.
 The man, who had access to firearms and hand grenades, was arrested before he could put his plan into action.
 Similar Babel Street Insights capabilities helped European law enforcement spot and monitor a man whose posts indicated he planned to shoot up a family planning center.

-The Babel Street Insights platform provides law enforcement with this intelligence by rapidly and persistently scanning dozens of social media platforms; more than a billion blog posts; real time interactions generated on more than 30 million message boards; online comments; and other publicly available and commercially available information.
+Babel Street Insights provides law enforcement with this intelligence by rapidly and persistently scanning dozens of social media platforms; more than a billion blog posts; real time interactions generated on more than 30 million message boards; online comments; and other publicly available and commercially available information.
 The platform identifies key words and terms associated with threats of mass shooting.
 It then alerts law enforcement officials and others of those threats.

 Babel Street Insights also provides law enforcement with information on the usernames of those posting, helping investigators learn more about the real people behind the aliases.
 It further coalesces screen names into a single entity.
 Using Babel Street investigators can, for example, learn that a person threatening a shooting on one message board under the username “Shoottokill587” is the same person posting threats on a second online discussion under the username “AimForTheHead824.”
 They can also resolve these aliases to John R. Smith of Any Town, New Hampshire.